Back To Search Results

 • Cystine crystals are hexagonal and are observed in cystinuria.

-The best specimen for urine analysis is a freshly voided midstream urine.
+The best specimen for urine analysis is a freshly voided midstream urine sample.
 Midstream urine is less likely to be contaminated by commensal bacteria and epithelial cells.

-Acute renal impairment or acute kidney injury (AKI) refers to the sudden onset of kidney injury within a period of a few hours or days.
-Chronic kidney disease (CKD) is caused by long-term diseases such as hypertension and diabetes.
-Causes of acute kidney injury can be divided into The following:
+Acute renal impairment or acute kidney injury refers to the sudden onset of kidney injury within a period of a few hours or days.
+CKD is caused by long-term diseases such as hypertension and diabetes.
+Causes of acute kidney injury can be divided into the following:

-• Causes that result in decreased blood flow to the kidneys (pre-renal causes), for example, hypotensive and cardiogenic shock, dehydration, and blood loss from major trauma
+• Causes that result in decreased blood flow to the kidneys (pre-renal causes), such as hypotensive and cardiogenic shock, dehydration, and blood loss from major trauma

-It is important to note that pre-renal kidney injury may progress to acute tubular necrosis (ATN) and cause intrinsic renal injury.
+Importantly, pre-renal kidney injury may progress to acute tubular necrosis and cause intrinsic renal injury.

-Urine output is a useful tool for evaluating kidney function and is used in guidelines to define AKI.
-Patients with AKI present with oliguria (less than 400 ml per day).
+Urine output is a useful tool for evaluating kidney function and is used in guidelines to define acute kidney injury.
+Patients with acute kidney injury present with oliguria, defined as less than 400 mL/d or less than 0.5 mL/kg/h for more than 6 hours.[27]
 The RIFLE classification (risk, injury, failure, loss of kidney function, and end-stage kidney disease) is based on serum creatinine, GFR changes, and urine output determinants.
-The Acute Kidney Injury Network (AKIN) classification criteria for AKI also uses serum creatinine changes and urine output; however, it does not rely on GFR changes and does not require a baseline serum creatinine.
+The Acute Kidney Injury Network (AKIN) classification criteria for acute kidney injury also uses serum creatinine changes and urine output; however, it does not rely on GFR changes and does not require a baseline serum creatinine.

-Investigations that assist in determining if the renal injury is pre-renal, renal, or post-renal include the measurement of urine specific gravity, which is increased (greater than 1.020) in dehydration and pre-renal causes.
-The presence of white and red blood cells, tubular epithelial cells, casts, or crystals in the urinary sediment under light microscopy can assist in the differential diagnosis.
+Investigations that assist in determining if the renal injury is pre-renal, renal, or post-renal include measuring urine specific gravity, which is increased (greater than 1.020) in dehydration and pre-renal causes.
+The presence of WBCs and RBCs, tubular epithelial cells, casts, or crystals in the urinary sediment under light microscopy can assist in the differential diagnosis.

-Fractional excretion of sodium (FeNa) is useful in distinguishing acute tubular necrosis from pre-renal uremia.
-It requires the measurement of serum creatinine and sodium and measurement of creatinine and sodium in spot urine specimens.
+Fractional excretion of sodium (FeNa) is useful in distinguishing acute tubular necrosis from pre-renal uremia and requires the measurement of creatinine and sodium in spot urine specimens.
 Fractional excretion is calculated using the following formula:

 A value of less than 1% indicates a pre-renal cause, and values greater than 2% indicate intrinsic causes.
-However, in patients receiving diuretic therapy, the FeNa is not reliable.
-Spot urine sodium concentrations of less than 20 mmol/l are an indicator of pre-renal AKI.
-Fractional excretion of urea calculated similarly to FeNa using serum urea and urine urea instead of sodium can also be used to determine the presence of pre-renal versus intrinsic AKI, with values less than 35% suggesting pre-renal injury.
-A urine osmolality of greater than 500 mOsm/Kg is associated with pre-renal causes, while an osmolality similar to serum (approximately 300 mOsm/kg) reflects an intrinsic cause.
+Spot urine sodium concentrations of less than 20 mmol/L indicate pre-renal acute kidney injury.
+Fractional excretion of urea calculated similarly to FeNa using serum urea and urine urea instead of sodium can also be used to determine the presence of pre-renal versus intrinsic acute kidney injury, with values less than 35% suggesting pre-renal injury.
+In general, urine osmolality of more than 500 mOsm/kg is associated with pre-renal causes, whereas an osmolality similar to serum (approximately 300 mOsm/kg) reflects an intrinsic cause.
+However, in patients receiving diuretic therapy, the FeNa is not reliable.[28]

 Novel Biomarkers